 In-store recommendations based on customer data across channels

-One way to utilize predictive analytics for in-store shopping experiences is to equip employees with devices, phones, or tablets through which they will be able to access relevant data.
+One way to utilize rich insights coming from predictive analytics for in-store shopping experiences is to equip employees with devices, phones, or tablets through which they will be able to access relevant data.

-Sales assistants can then identify a shopper through a loyalty card number or an email address to check their purchase history and shopping behavior.
+Sales assistants can then identify a shopper through a loyalty card number or an email address to check their past purchases and shopping behavior.
 Sales assistants will be presented with recommendations based on customer data across channels to help improve their in-store shopping experience.

 Sephora masters this personalization method by allowing customers to book in-store consultations and makeovers.
 Through the Sephora app, customers can find a store, make sure that any desired items are in stock, and book a time when a consultant will meet with them.